Deep Tree Tensor Networks: Appendix

 \subsection{Complexity Analysis}

-Here we analyze the complexity of DTTN including storage and computation.
+We now analyze the complexity of DTTN in terms of its storage requirements and computational cost.
 Without loss of generality, we consider the multi-stage DTTN with hidden-size $d$ for each stage, and the total depth is $L$.
 We then consider the complexity of the main components of the network, including the local mapping, the core blocks, and the classification head separately.

 In this section, we analyze the complexity of a DTTN, focusing on both storage requirements and computational cost.
 Without loss of generality, we consider a multi-stage DTTN where each stage has a hidden size of $d$, and the overall depth is $L$.
 We then examine the complexity associated with the main components of the network: the local mapping function, the core blocks, and the classification head.